 Mistake #12: Not Sterilizing Properly

 So, are you making any of these canning mistakes?
 Do you have any questions or concerns when it comes to canning at home?
-Leave a comment and let me know!
+Leave a comment and let me know what your biggest canning problems are!